ThunderXBlitZ/MySpringBootDex/docs/beginner/SpringBootApplication.md

 ### About

-Placed on the main class of a Spring Boot application. {% glossary @SpringBootApplication %}
+Placed on the main class of a Spring Boot application.

 ### Details